The Miami Ghetto:

 Black Grove is one of Florida’s oldest communities after being created during the late 1800s by Bahamians that worked locally in service positions that catered to Miami’s rich elite.

-This once thriving area started to decline as the city replaced many of the homes with apartment complexes, a way that was supposedly to improve the community but instead actually harmed the area.
+This once thriving area started to decline as the city replaced many of the homes with apartment complexes, a way that some claim was supposedly to improve the community but instead actually harmed the area.

 South Miami-Dade County